HugoRCD/nuppets/README.md

 ## 🤝 Contributing

 Contributing to Nuppets is straightforward!
-We use Nuxt Content, making it easy to add new snippets.
+We use Nuxt Content, making it easy to add new resources.
 1. Fork the repository
-2. Create a new `.yml` file in the `content/snippets` directory
+2. Create a new `.yml` file in the `content/snippets` directory for example
 3. Follow the existing snippet format:
 ```yml
 name: component